Vulcaine/BLAST_public/README.md

 Optional out = method@
 int a = if out ? out : 0;
 // Second option
 int a = out ??; // Here if out is empty the default value is passed.
-If we want a different value, we have to write out ?? otherValue;
+If we want a different value, we have to write: 'out ?? otherValue;'
 ```

 ## Optional resolution with complex objects